British White cattle: History

 White cattle (often with black or red ears) are believed to have been highly regarded in Britain and Ireland in very early times, and herds of white cattle were kept as ornamental and sporting animals in enclosed parks for many centuries.
 They gave rise to the horned White Park cattle, and contributed to the polled British White.
 However, British Whites are not as genetically distinct from other British breeds as White Parks are, and so there is some doubt about their exact origins; other breeds such as Shorthorn may have contributed to their development.

 These cattle were kept in the Park of Whalley Abbey, in the Forest of Bowland near Clitheroe.
 After that time the major portion of the herd was moved to Norfolk, in the early 19th century.
 This herd was sold off in small lots, largely to nobility in the surrounding countryside, and formed the basis of the British White breed.
 By the early 20th century these cattle had declined to about 130 registered animals, mainly in the eastern counties of England.
 By the end of the 20th century numbers had grown to over 1,500 registered animals in the UK and perhaps 2,500 in the US, as well as many in other parts of the world such as Australia, where the breed was first imported by Mrs A Horden in 1958.
 The UK Rare Breeds Survival Trust lists it as a "minority" breed.

-Breed organizations

 In Britain, pedigrees are now maintained by the British White Cattle Society, although in the past British Whites and White Parks formed different sections in the same herdbook.

 The British White Cattle Society of Australia governs the breed in that country.
 Its first Herd Book was published in 1985.